GoogleChrome/web.dev/src/site/content/en/media/file-basics/index.md

 same container can have their contents encoded with different codecs.

 The image below illustrates this structure.
 On the left is the basic structure.
-On the right are the specifics of that structure for a single webm file.
+On the right are the specifics of that structure for a single WebM file.

 <figure class="w-figure  w-figure--inline-right">
   <img src="./media-container-onion.png" alt="Comparing media file structure with a hypothetical media file.">